-Group 4 had West Germany (seeded 1st) and the Netherlands (2nd) paired together, with only one direct qualifying berth.
-The two teams had met as late as in June 1988, in Hamburg, when the Netherlands had come from behind and beaten the hosts in a dramatic game in the semi-finals of the European Championships, and gone on to win the tournament.
-The fight for the number one spot would surely be between these two teams.
-Wales (3rd seeds) and Finland (4th) concluded the group.
-Although the Welsh were known for having a more than decent side, they were not seen as a threat to split up the mighty two expected to finish first and second.
-Finland were also able of dishing out a result every now and then, but they were not thought to be much other than also-rans in this group.
+Neighbours and arch-enemies West Germany (seeded 1st) and the Netherlands (2nd) had been paired together in Group 4 – one of the groups with only one direct qualifying berth.
+The two teams had met as late as June 1988, in Hamburg, when the Netherlands had come from behind and beaten the hosts in a dramatic game in the semi-finals of the European Championships, and gone on to win the tournament.
+Small or no hope here for Wales (3rd seeds) and Finland (4th), who concluded the group.

 Another tense display between the two.
 Van Basten equalizes as Kohler comes off.